Information about the EGU Photo Contest

 Every EGU General Assembly participant, pre-registered for the conference by 1 March, can submit up to three photos and one moving image (see format below) on any broad theme related to the Earth, space and planetary sciences.
 To submit images for the competition, you must register in Imaggeo.
 You must also be the author of any photographs/moving images you enter into the competition.

-Past winners (up to three years past) and those judging the photos and moving images in a given year are excluded from the competition.
+Winners of last year's competition and those judging the photos and moving images in a given year are excluded from the competition.

 Please note that only images that are not already in the Imaggeo database are eligible.

 Opening and deadline

 The competition opens for submissions from 1 February to 1 March, prior to the General Assembly.
 You can enter a photo or moving image into the competition by uploading it to Imaggeo and electing to include it in the EGU Photo Contest (a submission check box will appear when editing the image’s information).
 In certain years, there may be an additional prize related to the theme of the EGU General Assembly; to enter your themed photo to this prize, make sure to select the appropriate check box when editing the image’s information.

 If you submit your images to the annual EGU Photo Contest, you agree to include them in Imaggeo, the EGU’s online open access geosciences image repository.
 If your photo or moving image is selected by the competition judges, you also agree for it to be exhibited at the EGU General Assembly.

 All geoscientists (and others) can submit their photographs and videos to Imaggeo and, since it is an open access repository, these images can be used for free by scientists for their presentations or publications, by educators and the general public, and some images can even be used freely for commercial purposes.